Jump to content

 The System Restore feature is intended for configuration recovery and is not a replacement for a comprehensive backup solution.
 System Restore services are set to manual and toggled as needed.
 Windows Restore Points are transient and may be purged during routine maintenance cycles if those services are running.

-Server Deployments: Since Windows Server architectures do not natively support System Restore points, this feature is automatically bypassed during Server OS deployments.
+Server Deployments: Windows Server architectures do not natively support System Restore points.
+This feature is automatically bypassed during server OS deployments.

 Upon successful completion, the WinIDS Management Suite will be accessible via Start Menu > WinSnort.
 Core utilities include: